 - Select the Tick Box to the left of the required email addresses.

 - Select either the:

 - Trust Selected button.

 - Untrust Selected button.

 - Select the Add Managed Senders, Import Managed Senders, or Postini Approved and Blocked Senders menu item.

 Importing Managed Senders

 The Import Managed Senders menu item allows you to bulk upload multiple entries from a spreadsheet.
-The spreadsheet must include the columns as specified below:
+The spreadsheet must include the columns and values as specified below: